“Man's many desires are like the small metal coins

 Please note that every planet has positive and negative qualities.
 Rahu is malefic and a gemstone for Rahu can be worn during Rahu Dasha or Bhukti period to neutralize some of the negative manifestations; fear, restlessness and sleeping disorders.
 It is good to examine your astrological chart to determine if a gemstone for the Ketu is of benefit to you.
 Have your birth chart analyzed by a Vedic astrologer before you decide on a gemstone.

-Rahu likes yellow to orangish red shades somewhat similar to the colors for Jupiter and the Sun, but combined together.
+Rahu colors range from yellow to orangish red shades somewhat similar to the colors for Jupiter and the Sun, but combined together.

 As a ring, Rahu gemstones can be worn on the middle finger of either the left or right hand.
 Rahu stones can also be worn on the finger of the planetary ruler of the house where Rahu resides.